samsonshen/Calculator/README.md

 # Calculator
-This is an implementation of adding, subtracting, multiplying, and dividing two numbers to Java utility classes, and supports redo and undo operations.
+This is a Java utility class that provides adding, subtracting, multiplying, and dividing two numbers, and supports redo and undo operations